 Why most link-building is aimed at the wrong thing

-Link-building programs default to the homepage and to blog content because those are the easiest targets to pitch and acquire.
-Journalists and site editors understand homepages.
-High-volume blog posts attract editorial links naturally.
-Neither of these is where the commercial opportunity lives for most SaaS companies.
+Look at where links actually land and the pattern is obvious.
+Programs default to the homepage and the blog because those are the easiest things to pitch.
+Editors understand homepages.
+High-volume blog posts attract editorial links on their own.
+Neither is where the money lives for a SaaS company.

-Most link-building agencies and in-house programs do not do this.
-They acquire links to whatever pages are easiest to pitch, report the DR increase as progress, and call it a successful quarter.
-The commercial pages remain under-linked and underranked.
+Most agencies and in-house teams skip that work.
+They acquire links to whatever is easiest to pitch, report the DR bump as progress, and book the quarter as a win.
+Meanwhile the commercial pages stay under-linked and stuck.
+The metric moves.
+The pipeline does not.

 What the right authority model looks like

-- —Map which commercial pages need authority.
+- Map which commercial pages need authority.
 Not the whole site.
-The 10–20 pages that capture the most valuable buyer-intent queries in the niche.
+The 10 to 20 pages that capture the most valuable buyer-intent queries in the niche.

-- —Model the gap per page.
+- Model the gap per page.
 How many quality referring domains does each page need to reach a competitive URL Rating for its target query?
-This gives you a real investment target.
+That is your real investment target, expressed in links, not in DR points.

-- —Target external links at commercial pages directly.
-Editorial outreach, link inserts, and digital PR should flow authority to the pages that need to rank.
-Not to blog posts that already rank for low-value informational queries.
+- Point external links at commercial pages directly.
+Outreach, link inserts, and digital PR should flow authority to the pages that need to rank.
+Not to blog posts that already win low-value informational queries.

 Build links to the pages that need to rank

-The output of a correct authority model is a prioritised list of pages with a specific referring domain target for each.
+A correct authority model outputs one thing: a prioritised list of pages, each with a specific referring-domain target.
 Not "we need more links."
-Something specific: "our /use-cases/enterprise/ page needs 18 more referring domains from relevant SaaS and enterprise software sites to reach a competitive UR for the query it targets."
+Something you can fund: "the /use-cases/enterprise/ page needs 18 more referring domains from relevant SaaS and enterprise software sites to reach a competitive UR for the query it targets."

-This is a fundable, executable, trackable target.
-It connects the link-building program directly to the commercial outcome: ranking a page that captures buyer-intent traffic.
-The DR number becomes a side effect of doing this correctly across multiple commercial pages, not the goal itself.
+That target is fundable, executable, and trackable.
+It ties the link-building program straight to the only outcome that pays: ranking a page that captures buyer-intent traffic.
+DR becomes a byproduct of doing this across enough commercial pages.
+It was never the goal.

-The Search TAM Blueprint includes an authority gap analysis as part of the market model.
-It maps how many referring domains each competitor's top commercial pages have relative to your current position, so the authority investment required is grounded in what the market actually demands, not in a DR benchmark that sounds impressive in a slide deck.
+The Search TAM Blueprint runs this authority gap analysis as part of a market model built from live data.
+It counts how many referring domains each competitor's top commercial pages hold relative to your current position, so the authority you invest in is grounded in what the market actually demands, not in a DR benchmark that looks impressive on a slide.

 Denis Golubev